Ay-sha-07/byers-wall/README.md

 Inspired by Stranger Things, Joyce’s Alphabet Wall is a web-based communication system where two different “worlds” interact through a shared alphabet wall.
 The Upside Down cannot speak or type messages directly.
 It can only interact by selecting letters, which then light up in the Real World — one letter at a time.
-There is:
-❌ No camera
-❌ No Morse code
-❌ No sensors or hardware

 Only state-based communication through a shared digital object — just like Joyce and Will.